-2.6.
-Update Knowledge and Skills
+2.7.
+Update knowledge and skills

 Ensure that their knowledge and skills are as up-to-date as possible.
 Professional practice supervisors must attend any training required by the Department.
-Less experienced research supervisors who have not supervised a PhD through to completion must attend the University's course on supervising research degrees.
+Less experienced research supervisors who have not supervised a PhD through to completion must attend the University's course on supervising research degrees and will be provided with a mentor.

-2.7.
-Research Training
+2.8.
+Research training

-Identify and record the student's training needs at the beginning of their studies and review them on a regular basis.
+Identify and record the student's training needs at the beginning of their studies and review them on a regular basis and at least every Supervisory Panel.
 Ensure that the student has opportunities for developing appropriate generic and research skills and that a record of course/workshop completion and attendance is kept.
 This may be in the form of a copy of a record maintained by the student that has been signed off by the supervisor.
-Keep up to date with courses available through Proficio and encourage the student to book onto relevant training.
+Keep up to date with courses available through Proficio, where available, and encourage the student to book onto relevant training.

-2.8.
-Records of Meetings and Written Work
+2.9.
+Records of meetings and written work

-Keep a record of dates of formal supervisions with the student and of written work submitted, including when feedback was provided, which can be produced later if necessary.
+Keep a record of dates of formal supervisions with the student and of written work submitted, including the feedback was provided, which can be produced later if required.